What it is and what it means for our customers

-- Product Planning: Adjust product roadmap to achieve GDPR compliance.
+- Product Planning: Adjust current generation (v3) product roadmap to achieve GDPR compliance.
 (Complete)

 - Product Development Process Updates: Revise our product development process to include the concept of compliance in product design.
 (Complete)

 - Operational Process Updates: Implement operational policies, procedures, roles, and responsibilities to achieve and maintain compliance, including data protection.
-(In Progress)
+(Complete)

 - Data Breach Notification Plan: Develop plan for complying with notifying the commission within 72 hours of a data breach of any kind.
-(In Progress)
+(Complete)

 - Employee Training: Train and create awareness for employees.
-(In Progress)
+(Complete)

 - Customer Communication: Communicate compliance and further recommendations.
-(In Progress)
+(Complete)

 What Does GDPR Mean for Emails Sent Using Magemail?